 HBU students who earn IB examination credit will receive credit for individual higher level examinations on which they receive a score of 5, 6, or 7.
 Students must submit an official International Baccalaureate transcript to earn credit.

 College Level Examination Program (CLEP)

+Please refer to the CLEP examination page on the testing website for the CLEP scores requirements for HBU credit.
 The CLEP exam is offered on campus.
-Please refer to the HBU Testing webpage for the next available test dates.
+Please refer to the HBU Testing webpage for the next available test date.